mlux86/flowLearn/README.md

 ## Using this software

+- **IMPORTANT: To meet the requirements of Bioconductor, the minimum `R` version has been changed to 3.5.** There, it is currently under review.
+However, flowLearn still works with the latest stable version of `R` (3.4).
+You may change that in the `DESCRIPTION` file.

 - FlowLearn is very well documented and provides a quick start vignette with some example data.

 - Clone the repository and build the `R` package using `devtools::install(build_vignettes = T)`